 Evidenced Based Models Used: The program utilizes the Communities In Schools evidenced based model, the SAMSHA community based model and the SEARCH Institutes Parents Further model utilizing the 40 Developmental Assets for a healthy family and the 40 Developmental Assets for kid’s k-12.

-The program is a collaboration and partnership with the Faith Missionary Baptist Church on Columbus’ Southside and is funded by the ADAMH Board.
+This program is a collaboration and partnership focused on Columbus’ Southside and is funded by the ADAMH Board.